 When: March 26th, 2021 h.
 1:00-2:00 p.m.
 (CET)

-Where: on Webex EUPRIO Meeting Room (an invitation with the link for connection will be sent to all attendees by email)
+Where: on Webex EUPRIO Meeting Room (connection link sent by email)

 Target group: EUPRIO Members (non-Members can apply for membership.
 See how to join EUPRIO on the website)